Coalbed methane: Other properties

-Other affecting parameters include coal density, initial gas-phase concentration, critical gas saturation, irreducible water saturation, relative permeability to water and gas at conditions of Sw = 1.0 and Sg = 1-Sw irreducible respectively.
+Other affecting parameters include coal density, initial gas-phase concentration, critical gas saturation, irreducible water saturation, and relative permeability to water and gas at conditions of Sw = 1.0 and Sg = 1-Sw irreducible respectively.

 Extraction

 To extract the gas, a steel-encased hole is drilled into the coal seam 100 to 1500 m below ground.
 As the pressure within the coal seam declines due to natural production or the pumping of water from the coalbed, both gas and produced water come to the surface through tubing.
 Then the gas is sent to a compressor station and into natural gas pipelines.
 The produced water is either reinjected into isolated formations, released into streams, used for irrigation, or sent to evaporation ponds.
 The water typically contains dissolved solids such as sodium bicarbonate and chloride but varies depending on the formation geology.

-Coalbed methane wells often produce at lower gas rates than conventional reservoirs, typically peaking at near 300000 cuft per day (about 0.100 m³/s), and can have large initial costs.
+Coalbed methane wells often produce at lower gas rates than conventional reservoirs, typically peaking at near 300000 cuft per day (about 0.100 m3/s), and can have large initial costs.
 The production profiles of CBM wells are typically characterized by a "negative decline" in which the gas production rate initially increases as the water is pumped off and gas begins to desorb and flow.
 A dry CBM well is similar to a standard gas well.

 The methane desorption process follows a curve (of gas content vs. reservoir pressure) called a Langmuir isotherm.
 The isotherm can be analytically described by a maximum gas content (at infinite pressure), and the pressure at which half that gas exists within the coal.
 These parameters (called the Langmuir volume and Langmuir pressure, respectively) are properties of the coal, and vary widely.
 A coal in Alabama and a coal in Colorado may have radically different Langmuir parameters, despite otherwise similar coal properties.